Linaro/lava/doc/v2/dispatcher-actions2.rst

     The UUID can be obtained by writing the image to local media and checking the contents of ``/dev/disk/by-uuid``

-    The ramdisk may need adjustment for some bootloaders (like UBoot), so mount the local media and use something like::
+    The ramdisk may need adjustment for some bootloaders (like U-Boot), so mount the local media and use something like::

      mkimage -A arm -T ramdisk -C none -d /mnt/boot/init.. /mnt/boot/init..u-boot